 1BLives – SAP Idea Factory for Local Champions

-The workshop started off with an introductory overview of the 1BLives Initiative.
+The workshop started with an introductory overview of the 1BLives Initiative.
 Immediately after, followed a talk by Samantha Lee, President, Conjunct Consulting.
 Samantha talked about the work we do, and our role as a vital bridge between social organisations and receiving beneficiaries.
-In order to give participants a better sense of running a social enterprise, she also talked about the process of establishing Conjunct, the development of new strategies and ideas to accommodate various social needs.
+To give participants a better sense of running a social enterprise, she also talked about the process of establishing Conjunct, the development of new strategies and ideas to accommodate various social needs.

 For the workshop itself, participants were divided into groups with a topic of interest of their choice to work on during the breakout sessions.
 The topics included society’s most pressing issues today: Healthcare, Environment and Education.